zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

     Stage moar       :   0.000

-The first run was a full run that pre-compiled my module, but the second one already had the pre-compiled Foo.pm6 and the parse stage went down from 4.262 seconds to 0.413: a 1031% start-up improvement.
+The first run was a full run that pre-compiled my module, but the second one already had the pre-compiled Foo.pm6 available and the parse stage went down from 4.262 seconds to 0.413: a 1031% start-up improvement.

 Modules you install from [the ecosystem](http://modules.perl6.org/) get